In Him Ministries:

 Seventh-day Adventists usually quote Revelation 12:17 from the King James Version of the Bible to defend their “Remnant Theology” which says, “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.”

-To understand the meaning of this verse, we have to understand what the Apostle John means when he uses the word, “commandments.”
+To understand the meaning of this verse, we have to understand what the Apostle John meant when he used the word, “commandments.”

 The word, “commandments” has different meanings depending on the context, and the author.
-John uses different Greek words for “law” and “commandments” consistently in all of his writings.
-When John is speaking about the Old Covenant Law he uses the Greek word, “nomos” exclusively (John 1:17, 45; 7:19).
-Some of the other New Testament authors do occasionally use entolē to refer to the law but John never does!
-John used “entolē” in Revelation 12:17 and Revelation 14:12 to refer to the commandments of God that Christ’s followers are expected to keep.
-John always used the Greek word entolē to mean a “moral and religious precept, regulation or command.”
+John used different Greek words for “law” and “commandments” consistently in all of his writings.
+When John is speaking about the Old Covenant Law he uses the Greek word “nomos” exclusively (John 1:17, 45; 7:19).
+John used the Greek word “entolē” in Revelation 12:17 and Revelation 14:12 to refer to the commandments of God that Christ’s followers are expected to keep.
+Some of the other New Testament authors do occasionally use entolē to refer to the Old Covenant Law but John never does!
+John always used entolē to mean a “moral and religious precept, regulation or command.”
 John never said that we have to keep the Ten Commandments from the Old Covenant Law to be saved under the New Covenant.

-John was telling his readers to be faithful to Christ and keep the moral precepts, and commands of God under the terms of the New Covenant.
+John was telling his readers to be faithful to Christ and keep the moral precepts and commands of God under the terms of the New Covenant, not the old.
 [1]

-The New Covenant has replaced the Old Covenant Law.
+Seventh-day Adventists don’t understand that the New Covenant law has replaced the Old Covenant Law.

 John 1:17 says, “For the law was given through Moses; grace and truth came through Jesus Christ.”

 The Mosaic Covenant was one of several ethical codes of conduct that God has given to his people throughout human history.
-God gave commands (codes of conduct) to Adam and Eve living in the Garden of Eden (Gen. 1:26-30; 2:15-17), to Noah (Gen. 6-9), and to Abraham (Gen. 12:1; 17:10-14; 26:5).
-The Mosaic code contained all 613 laws of the Old Covenant found in Exodus through Deuteronomy.
+God gave commands, or codes of conduct to Adam and Eve (Gen. 1:26-30; 2:15-17; 3), to Noah (Gen. 6-9), and to Abraham (Gen. 12:1; 17:10-14; 26:5).
+The Mosaic code contained all 613 laws of the Old Covenant from Exodus through Deuteronomy.
 Today we live under the New Covenant, law of Christ (Gal.
 6:2; Rom.
 8:2).
-The New Covenant contains hundreds of specific commands recorded in the New Testament.
-[2]
+The New Covenant contains hundreds of specific commands recorded for us in the New Testament.

 The temporary nature of the Old Covenant brought nothing to fulfillment (Gal.
 3:23-24; Matt.
 5:17).
 The New Covenant is better than the Old Covenant because our redemption is completely secure, and it makes having a personal and intimate relationship with the God who created us possible (Heb.
 3:6).

 Hebrews 7:12 says, “For when there is a change in the priesthood, there is necessarily a change in the law as well.”
 The Levitical priesthood was set aside since it was unable to accomplish God’s saving purpose because of its “weakness and uselessness” (Heb.
 7:18).
 Only Jesus’ work on the cross could bring God’s people to perfection (Heb.
 7:11; 9:9; 10:1).
-Unlike the Levitical priesthood, Jesus’ priesthood was final because the sacrifice that he made on our behalf was perfect.
-Jesus, our new high priest has accomplished “eternal salvation for all who obey him” (Heb.
+Unlike the Levitical priesthood, Jesus’ priesthood was final because the sacrifice he made on our behalf was perfect.
+Jesus, as our new High Priest has accomplished “eternal salvation for all who obey him” (Heb.
 5:9).

 The people who make up the “remnant” are those true Christians who are faithful to Christ in every age.
-Seventh-day Adventists are wrong about the Sabbath being required for the Christian church.
-The Sabbath was given to Israel alone because it served as a ceremonial sign of the Mosaic Covenant (Exod.
+Seventh-day Adventists believe Christians have to keep the Sabbath in the last days to be saved, but they are wrong about the Sabbath being required for the New Covenant Church.
+The Sabbath was for Israel alone because it served as a ceremonial sign for the Mosaic Covenant (Exod.
 31:16-17; Ezek.
 20:12, 20).
-It was never made an obligation for the church (Acts 15:1-20; Col. 2:14-17; Gal.
+It was never made an obligation for the Christian Church (Acts 15:1-20; Col. 2:14-17; Gal.
 4:10-11; Rom.
 14:5-12; Eph.
 2:11-18; 2 Cor.
 3:3-11).
 In fact, there is no command to keep any day of the week holy in the New Covenant.
 As Christians, we live by the terms and obligations of the New Covenant, not the Old Covenant Law.
-Seventh-day Adventists are not the remnant church of God.
+Seventh-day Adventists are wrong about who the remnant is as well.

-God’s remnant people need to learn to rest in what Jesus Christ has already accomplished for us.
+God’s remnant people are those who rest in what Christ has already accomplished for us through the cross.

 Hebrews 4:9-11 says, “So then, there remains a Sabbath rest for the people of God, for whoever has entered God’s rest has also rested from his works as God did from his.
 Let us therefore strive to enter that rest, so that no one may fall by the same sort of disobedience.”

 The Complete Word Study Dictionary says, “the noun sabbatismós, a Sabbath keeping, is used in Hebrews 4:9 to indicate the perpetual Sabbath rest to be enjoyed uninterruptedly by believers in their fellowship with the Father and the Son in contrast to the weekly Sabbath under the Law.
-It is a divine rest into which the believers enter in their relationship with God here on earth and in eternity” [see: σαββατισμός / sabbatismós].
+It is a divine rest into which the believers enter in their relationship with God here on earth and in eternity.”
+[3]

 The rest God wants us to enter is the rest of faith in the Son of God.

-Matthew 11:28-30 says, “Come to me, all you who are weary and burdened, and I will give you rest.
+Jesus said in Matthew 11:28-30, “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (NIV)

-You can know that you are part of God’s remnant.
+You can know for sure that you are part of God’s remnant church.

 1 John 5:11-13 says, “And this is the testimony, that God gave us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God, that you may know that you have eternal life.”